SEC women’s hoops begins new era without elite post player

-.
-(AP) — The recent era of elite post players dominating Southeastern Conference women’s basketball may have ended with Mississippi State’s Teaira McCowan following former South Carolina star A’ja Wilson into the WNBA.
+The recent era of elite post players dominating Southeastern Conference women’s basketball may have ended with Mississippi State’s Teaira McCowan following former South Carolina star A’ja Wilson into the WNBA.

 Their absences have the SEC’s 12 other teams hoping the league will have a more competitive conference race this year.